 Seals and sea lions will also regularly hunt for swordfish depending on the availability in their environment.
 They usually ambush their prey by lurking in shallow waters close to shorelines where they can surprise unsuspecting schools of young swordfish swimming by.
 Seals and sea lions can use their powerful jaws to crush through a swordfish’s tough scales before consuming it whole or in pieces.

-See also What is Sparrowhawk Animal
+See also What is Sussex Chicken Animal

 Finally, humans are one of the most common predators of swordfish due to commercial fishing operations across the globe targeting this species for its meat, oil, leather products, fins for soup dishes, etc. This has caused a significant decline in global populations of this species as it is no longer able to replenish itself at a fast enough rate due to overfishing activities from humans.